 “So be it.
 There is no harm in changing one’s name, though I am glad that you still remember your last name.
-This in itself is a proof that you are from one of the twelve major household: the house of Drakel.”
+This in itself is proof that you are from one of the twelve major households: the house of Drakel.”

-“Drakel is the family of the Ancient Dragon race that has watched and guarded over the Legendary Weapons for thousands of years.
-They aren’t many of your kind left, honestly speaking, you are one of the rare few Dragons left.
+“Drakel is the family of the Ancient Dragon race that has watched and guarded the Legendary Weapons for hundreds of thousands of years.
+They aren’t many of your kind left.
+Honestly speaking, you are one of the rare few Dragons left.
 We of the Divine Kingdom have watched and protected your people since ancient times.”